horizon-connect-eu/go-taf/README.md

 The TAF uses an internal configuration with hardcoded defaults.
 To change the configuration, you can use a JSON file (template located in `res/taf.json`) and specify the actual file location in the environment variable `TAF_CONFIG`.

-## Watch Application for Debugging
+## Watch Application for Testing/Debugging

 To debug incoming Kafka communication from the perspective of the TAF, this repository provides a helper application that emulates the Kafka topic consumption behavior of the TAF and validates and checks incoming messages.
 To build this helper, use: